SpectraLogic/python-can/doc/bus.rst

 Bus
 ---

-The :class:`~can.BusABC` class, as the name suggests, provides an abstraction of a CAN bus.
+The :class:`~pycan.BusABC` class, as the name suggests, provides an abstraction of a CAN bus.
 The bus provides a wrapper around a physical or virtual CAN Bus.
-An interface specific instance of the :class:`~can.BusABC` is created by the :class:`~can.Bus` class, for example::
+An interface specific instance of the :class:`~pycan.BusABC` is created by the :class:`~pycan.Bus` class, for example::

-    vector_bus = can.Bus(interface='vector', ...)
+    vector_bus = pycan.Bus(interface='vector', ...)

-That bus is then able to handle the interface specific software/hardware interactions and implements the :class:`~can.BusABC` API.
+That bus is then able to handle the interface specific software/hardware interactions and implements the :class:`~pycan.BusABC` API.

 A thread safe bus wrapper is also available, see `Thread safe bus`_.

 Autoconfig Bus
 ''''''''''''''

-.. autoclass:: can.Bus
+.. autoclass:: pycan.Bus
     :members:
     :undoc-members: